oroinc/documentation/user_guide/how_to_track.rst

 From now on, all the actions perfomed by the user at the website within this session will be assigned to the campaign.

-On some of the pages actions are activated.
+On some of the pages, actions are activated.
 For example, this is a piece of code on the cart page:

 .. code-block:: html